 Final plans for the Foster Park Golf Course presented Thursday in a public meeting

 FORT WAYNE, Ind.
-(Fort Wayne’s NBC) – Thursday evening, staff from the Fort Wayne Parks and Recreation Department presented the final proposal for their master plan for the Foster Park Golf Course.
+(WPTA) – Thursday evening, staff from the Fort Wayne Parks and Recreation Department presented the final proposal for their master plan for the Foster Park Golf Course.

 “Over the last several months, we have been working on this master plan for the golf course here at Foster Park and tonight is the unveiling of that latest plan,” Director of the Fort Wayne Parks and Rec Department Steve McDaniel said.